TRITONKOR/Movie-Catalog/README.md

-# Film Catalog
+# Movie Catalog

 ## Description
-Film Catalog is a personal movie catalog application where users can search for movies and view detailed information about them.
+Movie Catalog is a personal movie catalog application where users can search for movies and view detailed information about them.

 ## Features
 - Search for movies